F-GRPO: Don't Let Your Policy Learn the Obvious and Forget the Rare: Experimental Details

 \subsection{Dataset Preprocessing}

 All models are trained on the DeepScaleR math dataset~\citep{deepscaler}.
 We filter samples longer than 1024 tokens and remove duplicates with conflicting answers, retaining 39,202 samples.
 The system prompt \texttt{"Please reason step by step, and put your final answer within \textbackslash boxed\{\}."} is prepended to all training inputs.
+For Qwen3-4B-Base, we additionally enable the model's thinking mode during training.